bredele/lego/Readme.md

 ## Concept

-Brick is not a framework and follows the node.js spirit by providing tiny modules (or bricks) with single responsability.
+There is enough MV* libraries out there and some of them are actually really good.
+It's not brick's intent to replace them.
+Instead, it follows the UNIX spirit and provides tiny modules (or bricks) with single responsability.
 They do one thing and do it well!
 They are the minimal amount of glue you need to create the web application you want.

-  > Why go into debt to buy an expensive car with high fuel-cost when you can easily afford and **only need** a smaller and budget friendly car with superior performance.
+Using [component](http://github.com/component) or [browserify](http://browserify.org/) brick can be easily included in your existing project.

 With equivalent features...